Waning Gibbous on

 Moon before descending node

-11 days after ascending node on 26 February 2004 at 00:15 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 10 March 2004 at 23:05 in ♏ Scorpio.
+11 days after ascending node on 26 February 2004 at 00:15 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 10 March 2004 at 23:05 in ♏ Scorpio.

 Moon before southern standstill

-7 days since the previous standstill on 1 March 2004 at 11:47 in ♋ Cancer when the Moon has reached North declination of ∠27.341°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-27.445° at the point of next southern standstill on 14 March 2004 at 19:20 in ♐ Sagittarius.
+7 days since the last northern standstill on 1 March 2004 at 11:47 in ♋ Cancer when the Moon has reached North declination of ∠27.341° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-27.445° at the point of next southern standstill on 14 March 2004 at 19:20 in ♐ Sagittarius.

 Syzygy in 12 days